-During a typical dental cleaning, Dr. Teuscher and his assistants are not always able to spot problems that could affect your overall oral health.
-This is why we depend on digital X-rays to find, diagnose, and treat areas of concern.
+During a typical dental cleaning, our dentist and our team may not always be able to spot problems that could affect your overall oral health.
+This is why we depend on digital X-rays to find, diagnose and treat areas of concern.
 If you feel worried about the radiation present in digital X-rays, this is one fear you can put to rest.
-Two Rivers Dentistry uses extremely low levels of radiation that cannot harm you in any way.
-The major benefit of digital X-rays is that it allows Dr. Teuscher to see the results immediately.
+Our office uses extremely low levels of radiation that cannot harm you in any way.
+The major benefit of digital X-rays is that it allows our dentist to see the results immediately.

 Oral Health Problems Detected by Digital X-rays

-Diagnostic X-ray equipment helps your dentist see signs of tooth decay before it’s too late and the tooth must be extracted.
-This allows both him and you to take action to eliminate decay from the tooth.
+Diagnostic X-ray equipment helps our dentist see signs of tooth decay before it is too late and the tooth must be extracted.
+This allows him and you to take action to eliminate decay from the tooth.
 Some of the other things Dr. Teuscher can spot with the help of diagnostic X-rays include:

 - Cavities between your teeth that would be impossible to see otherwise